microsoft/xpoc-framework/samples/tests/valid-content-1234.md

 # @TestAccount valid content page

 Valid content page for @TestAccount, listed in the manifest.

-XPOC URI: xpoc://raw.githubusercontent.com/microsoft/xpoc-framework/main/samples/tests!
+Expect a successful validation of the XPOC URI: xpoc://raw.githubusercontent.com/microsoft/xpoc-framework/main/samples/tests!